 AERAS project aims at developing a realistic and rapidly adjustable cyber range platform for systems and organisations in the critical healthcare sector that will effectively prepare stakeholders with different types of responsibility and levels of expertise in defending high-risk, critical cyber-systems and organizations against advanced, known and new cyberattacks and it will help at reducing their security risks.
 The platform will be a virtual cyberwarfare solution enabling the simulation of the operation and effects of security controls and offering hands-on training on their development, assessment, use and management.

-The main output of the deliverable 6.1 is the AERAS dissemination and communication strategy and plan.
+The main output of the Deliverable 6.1 is the AERAS dissemination and communication strategy and plan.
 This plan serves as a manual for the dissemination activities during the lifetime of the AERAS project.

 This report proposes diversified channels (website, social media, publishing papers, participation in relevant events, etc.) of promoting the project throughout its lifetime with specific plans appropriate for the targeted stakeholders.
-Moreover, in order to measure the effectiveness of the dissemination and communication activities, key performance indicators have been defined and explained in section 4 of this document.
+Moreover, in order to measure the effectiveness of the dissemination and communication activities, key performance indicators have been defined and explained in Section 4 of this document.

 Following the goals planned and the achievements of the dissemination and communication strategy of AERAS, the planned actions that will take place the following months are:

-Updating the website with content
+Updating the website with content.

-Annual virtual or physical meetings with the Advisory Board
+Annual virtual or physical meetings with the Advisory Board.

-Organization of a series of events including Workshops
+Organization of a series of events including Workshops.

-Collaboration with other EU projects and consortiums
+Collaboration with other EU projects and consortiums.